 “With the fantastic support of all our funders, who include the generous people of Preston, Lancashire and beyond, we can ensure that the Harris continues to be a vibrant, thriving space for people to learn, explore, come together and feel very much welcome, whoever they are.”

 Physical changes to the building include important works to address long-standing leaks and damp which threaten the Harris’ structure and collections.

-Improvements will also see the Harris become more accessible for less able-bodied visitors, with the addition of a Changing Places facility and a new internal stairs and lift, replacing the aged fire exit and stairs and helping visitors move more easily between floors and spaces.
+Improvements will also see the Harris become more accessible for less able-bodied visitors, with the addition of a Changing Places facility and a new internal stairs and external stairs and helping visitors move more easily between floors and spaces.
 Accentuating an original entranceway on Lancaster Road will make the building more welcoming, encouraging more people to step inside and explore the Harris.

 Preston City Council’s Planning Committee unanimously approved the structural changes to the building in January.
 That decision was further ratified by the Secretary of State Digital, Culture, Media and Sport, the Rt Hon Oliver Dowden.

 Greta Krypczyk-Oddy, chair of Friends of the Harris charity, says, “We are delighted that these once in a generation #HarrisYourPlace plans will now go ahead.
 Many of our members have made personal donations and our status as a charity has enabled us to raise significant funds towards it.
 We look forward to working with the Harris in the coming years to see #HarrisYourPlace realised.”

 The green light for funding from the National Lottery Heritage fund comes just a few weeks after Preston’s bid for funding through the government’s Towns Fund was also approved.